onflow/flow/docs/content/nft-marketplace/minting-nfts.md

 A few important points to note:

 - Do implement your NFT contract to conform to the [NFT Metadata Standard](https://github.com/onflow/flow-nft/#nft-metadata).
 You should implement the “Display” view to provide the rendering information for the NFTs.
 This [code snippet](https://github.com/onflow/flow-nft/blob/master/contracts/ExampleNFT.cdc#L60) shows how to implement metadata in the NFT contract.
 Conforming to the metadata standard will facilitate rendering by wallets, tools, and other applications.
 - Do make sure to integrate with the [Alchemy API](https://gist.github.com/srinjoyc/0b7bb2153cea902de20d400cd56e3187).
-Doing so will ensure that wallets and other applications will easily render your NFTs.
+Doing so will ensure that wallets and other applications will render your NFTs.
 It will also guarantee the authenticity of NFTs minted by your application on other platforms.
 - Individual collections per user are not currently supported.
 So NFTs for all the users will have to share the same contract.
 You can include a field in the contract indicating a collection name specific to a creator.

 ## ​​Lazy Minting